-If you’re still at a loss of what to do, creating an InKind page for your loved one is one of the greatest act of kindness of all.
-You can coordinate all of these acts of kindness (and more) on Give InKind — the best online tool for organizing support through life’s important and challenging moments.
+If you’re still unsure what to do, creating an InKind Page is one of the kindest acts of all.
+You can coordinate all of these acts of kindness (and more) for your loved one on Give InKind — the best online tool for organizing support through life’s important and challenging moments.
 Get started here.

 Give InKind does not provide medical advice, diagnosis, or treatment.
 We have an affiliate relationship with many of the advertisers on our site, and may receive a commission from any products purchased from links in this article.
 See Terms & Conditions.